- About HIU

 Humboldt International University will not discriminate in its programs and activities on the basis of race, color, religion, national origins, sex, age, ancestry, marital status, sexual orientation, arrest record, military status or unfavorable military discharge, physical or mental handicap or disability.

-In accordance with Public Law 93-380, Section 438 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT, and Florida Statutes.229.782, students at Humboldt International University have the right to inspect their educational records, correct such records if warranted, and students are protected from the release of information without written consent.
+In accordance with Public Law 93-380, Section 438 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT, and Florida Statute 229.782, Humboldt International University student educational records are confidentially maintained.
+Further, students have the right to inspect their educational records, correct such records if warranted, and students are protected from the release of information without written consent.
 All students’ records are open for inspection and review by the student unless he or she waives the right.
-Humboldt International University can have a student sign an all inclusive release form for records and other information, such as for prospective employers, or can have a student sign an individual release form for each request of information.
+Humboldt International University can have a student sign an all-inclusive release form for records and other information, such as for prospective employers, or can have a student sign an individual release form for each request of information.
 This information will be released from the Director’s office or designee only, after the requestor has demonstrated a legitimate need to have such information.